 Epidemiological data refers to the US, unless otherwise specified.

-- Lifestyle habits such as smoking, caffeine and alcohol consumption
+- Smoking; caffeine and alcohol consumption

 - Angle of His enlargement (> 60°)

 - Inadequate esophageal protective factors (i.e., saliva, peristalsis)

 - Gastrointestinal malformations and tumors: gastric outlet obstruction, gastric cardiac carcinoma

 - Sliding hiatal hernia: ≥ 90% of patients with severe GERD

 - Extraesophageal symptoms

 The histopathological findings include the following (may vary depending on the severity of mucosal damage):

 - Superficial coagulative necrosis in the nonkeratinized squamous epithelium